aitoss/showcase/README.md

    + Example 3 : http://www.rish.space/
    + Tutorial : https://www.youtube.com/watch?v=5zkOWf5_lAo (best landing page tutorial)

 ## SKILL & ACHIEVEMENT SECTION

   👉 Skill Section :
-   + When it comes ro learning quality matters more than quantity, so keep top three skill in a highlighted way.
+   + When it comes to learning quality matters more than quantity, so keep top three skill in a highlighted way.
    + The skill section should be aligned with your achievement section(relevant skills)
    + Keep things to the point and not cluttered.
    + For more features, try to make it animated with graphs and charts.

    👉 Achievement Section :
-   + Agiain, like skill section, highlight your top three, but at the same time mention your worthwhiles achievement
+   + Again, like skill section, highlight your top three, but at the same time mention your worthy achievement
    + Make font and numbers bigger and bold when it comes to facts, figures and important details
    + Keep things to the point and not cluttered.
    + For more features, try to make it like a timeline or gamified UI/UX.